binaryage/cljs-zones/readme.md

 I believe, yes.

-ClojureScript compiler could introduce a new meta to mark vars as being in `:zone`.
-You could set it to `true` for internal default zone, or you could set it to some other `:dynamic` var acting as custom zone.
+ClojureScript compiler could introduce a new meta to mark vars as being in the `:zone`.
+You could set it to `true` for internal default zone, or you could set it to some other :dynamic var acting as a custom zone.

-Analyzer would be smarter about `:zone` vars.
-It would mark zone var usage to:
+Analyzer would be aware of `:zone` vars.
+It would mark zone var sites to:

   1. emit `zones/get` for each read requests.
   2. emit `zones/set` for each write request.
-  3. each `binding` macro would split into regular `binding` and `zones/binding` if there were mixed plain `:dynamic` and `:zone` vars
+  3. `binding` macro would merge functionality of regular `binding` and `zones/binding` (you could mix plain `:dynamic` and `:zone` vars there)

 > What about code accessing :zone vars directly via js-interop?

-Access via namespace would not be supported for `:zone` vars.
-People must be aware that they must go through zone if really needed.
+Access via namespace would not be supported for `:zone` vars (they are not sitting there).
+People must be aware that they must go through zone for js-interop.

-For backward compatibility with legacy code switched from `:dynamic` to `:zone` we could implement a macro which would generate ES2015 getters and setters to polyfil it.
+For backward compatibility with legacy code we could implement a macro which would generate ES2015 getters and setters to polyfil it.
 But I think it would be better not to encourage its usage.

 > Does it work with core.async?

 Yes and no.

-Please note that the code you wrap in `go` macro gets chopped into smaller chunks broken on async-call boundaries.
+Please note that the code you wrap in `go` macro gets chopped into smaller chunks cut on async-call boundaries.
 Core.async then runs a small state machine executing those chunks in right order and storing/restoring machine state between async calls.

 Ideally we would like to wrap those code chunks in our `bound-fn` but that is not conveniently possible AFAIK (help needed!).
 What you can do today is to capture the "call-site-zone" immediately before entering go block.
-And then extract your go-block code into functions which get call-site-zone as a parameter.
+And then extract your go-block code into functions which receive call-site-zone as a parameter.
 Inside you can store/restore call-site-zone similar to our bound-fn implementation.
 Please note that you cannot do this inside `go` block body itself - your code there will be reordered and rewritten.
-And naturally you can extract only parts of the code without async calls in them.
+And naturally you can extract only linear parts of the code without async calls in them.

 This is an area of my future research.
 Ideas welcome!